devalot/git/content/workflow/interactive-staging.md

 When you give the `--interactive` option to the `git add` command you enter an interactive shell where you can:

-  * See the differences between the staging area and the working directory
+  * See the differences between the index and the working directory

   * Select files to unstage